 Nick did a great job of keeping in touch and updated.
 In fact, he is the one that pointed out that South African airlines were having trouble.
 And suggested we might want to rebook British Airways for the flight from JNB to Port Elizabeth.

-It was a great 2-hour drive, although it rained most of the way there.
+It was a tremendous 2-hour drive, although it rained most of the way there.
 We were able to ask questions, understand the daily routine, and just get acquainted.